mateuszstompor/AsyncTCP/README.md

     // Handle the connection here somehow, set connection's delegate }
 -(void)clientHasDisconnected: (Connection*) connection {
-    // Ivoked when a client disconnected or the connection hung }
+    // Invoked when a client disconnected or the connection hung }
 @end
 ```